Accreditation for construction procurement

 The NSW Procurement Board grants accreditation to agencies that have completed the Accreditation Program for Construction Procurement.
 The program includes an assessment of your agency’s procurement function by an independent assessor.

-To begin the accreditation program, an agency should first get in touch with Public Works Advisory (PWA) to indicate their interest.
+To begin the accreditation program, an agency should first get in touch with NSW Public Works to indicate their interest.
 Agencies that move forward must then engage an independent assessor.
 The assessor will:

 The report measures the agency’s performance in 7 key procurement focus areas.